 People who are addicted to a substance need a constant supply to function normally.
 By this point, they’ve built up a high tolerance to their favourite drug or alcohol and need increasingly larger amounts to enjoy the same effects.
 They may also experience withdrawal symptoms when they try to quit.
 Withdrawal can be uncomfortable and even dangerous, which makes it hard for people to break their addiction.
 Tolerance is when the user needs more of the drug to produce the desired effect, and dependence is when the user develops withdrawal symptoms upon cessation of use.

-AERCs offers a variety of counseling services, and advice on detoxification, and rehabilitation.
+AERCS offers a variety of addiction counselling services, and advice on detoxification, and rehabilitation.
 With the help of our professionals, you can overcome your addiction and live a healthy life.

 Download your free copy of the AERCS Addiction Therapy Program.